entzmingerc/nb_drumcrow/README.md

 | amp loop | if on: envelope begins again after fall is complete | off, on | amp & note: off, lfo on |
 | amp reset | if on: envelope resets from the start of rise during note on | off, on | amp & note: on, lfo off |

-Each drumcrow output has 3 envelopes.
 The 3 envelopes, `amp`, `lfo`, and `note` are functionally identical, but have different values when loading the init preset. `amp` modulates amplitude by 1.0, loop is off, and reset is on. `lfo` loop is on and reset is off. `note` loop is off and reset is on.

 Each envelope has the same set of modulation targets, modulation depth ranges, and envelope parameters.
 The modulation depth adds to the current value of the parameter it is modulating (except for amplitude).
 For example: pulse width at 0.4, lfo -> pulse width modulation depth at 0.2, then you'll hear pulse width modulate back and forth between 0.4 and 0.6.
 For modulation depth -0.8, you'd hear 0.4 to -0.4.
 For amplitude, if amplitude modulation depth is 0 for all envelopes then you'll hear silence.

 The `cycle freq` value isn't literally the frequency.
 Low values are longer cycle times, high values are shorter cycle times.

+TODO global detune, birdsong, flock size, midi note -> amp, etc all the others

 TODO curve plots